sensiblecodeio/hanoverd/README.md

 hanoverd --hookbot wss://TOKEN@hookbot.scraperwiki.com/sub/docker-pull/localhost.localdomain:5000/pdftables.com/tag/master
 ```

+Instead of using the `--hookbot` parameter one can also use the
+`HOOKBOT_URL` environment variable.

 ## Plans (not a promise, may never happen)

 Right now restarts are not-quite-zero-downtime.
 We haven't seen